Hardcore Harry's

 Team

-Sole designer.
-Lead UX and UI for a 3-engineer team (iOS, Android, backend) across multiple time zones.
+Design lead across a 3-engineer team (iOS, Android, backend) working across multiple time zones.

 Shipped

-A consumer fitness challenge app live on iOS and Android, $260K AUD in lifetime paid entries, 4.9 stars on the iOS App Store (191 reviews) and 4.8 on Google Play (57 reviews), and a design system of 87 components powering 337 production screens.
+An identity from zero, the Harry's Challenges app live on iOS and Android, a rebuilt marketing site at hardcoreharrys.com.au, and the brand's ongoing campaign, event, and lifecycle output. $260K AUD in lifetime paid entries.
+4.9 stars on the iOS App Store (191 reviews) and 4.8 on Google Play (57 reviews).
+Design system of 87 components powering 337 production screens.

 Context